Mr. Red: Live mascots

-Mr. Red - first iteration
+Mr. Red — first iteration

 The previous version of Mr. Red, photographed in 2005.

-Quoting logo designer Todd Radom, "According to 1982 newspaper article, the first live Mr. Red mascot was introduced in 1973 at the suggestion of the wife of team CEO Dick Wagner."
+Quoting logo designer Todd Radom, "According to [a] 1982 newspaper article, the first live Mr. Red mascot was introduced in 1973 at the suggestion of the wife of team CEO Dick Wagner."
 The mascot wore uniform number 73.

 Many national viewers saw Mr. Red in Game 5 of the 1975 World Series, when he appeared on screen during the NBC broadcast.
 (Note: See the DVD version available on A&E Video.)
 Throughout the 1970s and 1980s, matching the team logo, the Mr. Red mascot wore uniform number 27.

 Mr. Red disappeared in the late 1980s, supplanted as the Reds mascot by then-owner Marge Schott's St. Bernard dogs.

 The costumed Mr. Red mascot was reintroduced in 1997.
 In 2002, Mr. Red was joined by "Gapper," a new furry mascot created by David Raymond (the original Phillie Phanatic), in commemoration of the franchise moving to Great American Ball Park.

 The head of the original costumed Mr. Red was sometimes described by fans and performers as unsettling.
 The large, rigid fiberglass head featured stark black eyes and a fixed grin, which one performer recalled as looking like it was "taking [his] soul."